-Depending on which side of the effort you are, you can either treat it as a noun or a verb.
-Either ways, it is one of the most effective ways of managing and using organic waste and ensuring we are a part of or at least closer to a natural system which is circular – what we take from the earth, we give back to the earth.
+Depending on which side of the effort you are, you can either treat compost as a noun or a verb.
+Either way, it is one of the most effective ways of managing and using organic waste and ensuring we are a part of or at least closer to a natural system that is circular – what we take from the earth, we give back to the earth.

 Can we do something to be a part of the solution from our homes in our own little or big ways?
 The answer is a Yes!

 There are several tools and methods which have evolved over the years to treat organic waste at the source itself.
 But we will focus on one which is the easiest to do at home without any specific tools and one which uses a specific method called stacking or ‘Khamba’.
 I am glad I was able to catch up with a few khamba owners and they happily agreed to share their stories… watch one while we discuss the khamba later in this post.